EE-institute/demo/demosl/work/examples.md

 | the domain of group is rental | ∀x,y: group(x,y) ⇒ rental(x) ∧ car_group(y) |
 | the range of group is car group | |

-### Fig. B.5 The specification of cardinality laws - Page 51
+### Fig. B.5 The specification of cardinality laws

 ![Fig. B.5 The specification of cardinality laws]